 Adrian Diaz is a DJ and curator who manages large scale art and creative events in New York City and Brooklyn.
 He has toured through Europe as a DJ while also spending time collecting records and sounds that fit his eclectic taste of dance, Italo disco and Nigerian Funk just to list a few.
 Adrian seeks sounds that are heavily rhythmic, danceable and epic in scope.
 His Mexican background and close proximity to Mexico growing up gives him an international vision for his events including, Tortura, a queer Latinx dance party held monthly at Secret Project Robot.
 In the past Adrian has worked with Authority Figure, Knockdown Center, Bushwig, Happyfun, and many more.

-Jake Dibeler is an artist from Philadelphia.
-Dibeler is primarily a performance artist, with an interest in film and photography.
-He has performed at MoMA PS1 in New York, MoCA in Los Angeles, ICA in Philadelphia, and toured Europe extensively with his band bottoms.
+Jake Dibeler is a performance artist, with an interest in film and photography.
+He has performed his plays worldwide, including MoMA PS1 in New York, MoCA in Los Angeles, ICA in Philadelphia, and toured Europe extensively with his band bottoms.

 Monica Mirabile is an artist and choreographer working in relational choreo-politics.
 She is known for her work in a duo known as FlucT with Sigrid Lauren, together dissecting how the body absorbs information under capitalism through aggressive channel changing dance.
 Her choreographed installations often break through the expectations of dance and enter into an interruptive discomfort while sometimes leading up to 150 performers as seen in her role as Co-Director of Authority Figure.
 Since graduating with a BFA in Interdisciplinary Sculpture at MICA, Mirabile’s provocative performances have been seen in numerous Galleries and Museums including Andrea Rosen Gallery, ICA Philidelphia, The Guggenheim, The Queens Museum and MOMA Ps1.
 She Founded Otion Front Studio in 2014, an experimental performance and rehearsal studio in Bushwick (now co-run with six other artists), is a partner in the latest iteration of SPR and bartends at HappyFun Hideaway.
 She was born in Clearwater Beach, FL 1988.